aracelym210/gitbook-tech-notes/docker.md

 ### Dockerfile
 ##### When to use a Dockerfile
 A `Dockerfile` is useful when you want to run an application from a Docker container.
-Essentially, it's the file that provides the instructions to create the environment to run the app (i.e. `pip install -r requirements.txt`, commands you would normally run from the command prompt to run your script/ app, etc.)
+Essentially, it's the file that provides the instructions to create the environment to run the app (i.e. `pip install -r requirements.txt`, commands you would normally run from the command prompt to run your script/ app, etc.).
+Once the Dockerfile is created, you can build your image, and then run the container.

+##### Basic steps for implementing a Dockerfile
+<b>1.
+Create `Dockerfile`</b>
    * Create file called `Dockerfile` in the directory of your project
    * `FROM <baseImage:tag>`
       * Decide on a base image with any applicable tags you wish to use.
 This will be the first line of the Dockerfile.
 You can look on [dockerhub](https://hub.docker.com) to pick your base image.

+<b>2.
+Build your container image using `docker build -t <imageName:tag> .`</b>
+   * Use `docker build --help` to find out more about what the `t` flag is used for if needed.
+   * Note the use of 'dot' `.` which assumes you are running the command from the same directory the `Dockerfile` is located in.

+<b>3.
+Run container using `docker run -<optional flags> <imageName>`</b>